Skip to main content

 Background imageIndigenous People Collection: A Himba woman lights a small fire made of woodshavings

-A Himba woman lights a small fire made of woodshavings and scented butterfat as part of her personal hygiene routine.
-Once the shavings are smoking she will cover herself with a sheepskin cloak
+A Himba woman lights a small fire made of woodshavings and scented butterfat as part of her personal hygiene routine

 Background imageIndigenous People Collection: An innovative roadside craft stall owned by an Herero man near Twyfelfontein